CJCascalheira/cjcascalheira/content/author/admin/_index.md

 - Visitors
 ---

 Cory J. Cascalheira, B.A. is a graduate student in the Department of Counseling & Educational Psychology at New Mexico State University.
+He identifies as a White, cisgender gay man (he / him / his).
 His research interests include oppression, resilience, and identity among marginalized populations, especially sexual minorities.

 Clinically, he has experience delivering cognitive-behavioral therapy during individual and group interventions with people suffering from homelessness, addiction, and recidivism.